-- Class reads a grade-level story and discusses. - Working in small groups, students hare their impressions of a recently viewed television show by preparing a survey and administering it to their classmates.
-They tally the results and write a short report on the various viewpoints of their fellow students.. - Students play a variety of traditional sports or games in Ukrainian.
+- Class reads a grade-level story and discusses. - Using a vocabulary list, students work in groups of two or three to write a short script about meeting a new friend.
+They share a reading of their script with the class. - Students play a variety of traditional sports or games in Ukrainian.